Are you planning to launch (or re-launch) an Intranet?

 People-like intranet names

-IBM Watson, Alexa (Amazon), and Siri (Microsoft), Lynda (Linkedin), Pablo (a social media tool) are part of the trend of humanizing software (and specifically artificial intelligence) by giving it a name—and even a personality through the UX and UI.
+IBM Watson, Alexa (Amazon), and Siri (Apple), Lynda (Linkedin), Pablo (a social media tool) are part of the trend of humanizing software (and specifically artificial intelligence) by giving it a name—and even a personality through the UX and UI.
 Why not consider a person’s name to give your intranet a human touch?

 - Jarvis (yes, like Iron Man’s AI assistant)